SCHOOL OF DENTISTRY

-The Evidence-Based Practice Program is also responsible for providing the Research Methodology Course (INTD 5090) to the advanced education residents.
-This 30-hour course prepares residents in Prosthodontics, Endodontics, Radiology, Orthodontics and Periodontics for their master’s research and critical literature reviews.
+The Evidence-Based Practice Program is also responsible for providing the Research Methodolog/HRSA Course (MSDS 5090/5051) to the advanced education residents.
+This 16-hour course prepares residents in Prosthodontics, Endodontics, Radiology, Orthodontics and Periodontics for their master’s research and critical literature reviews.
 It also provides 6 hours of instruction in Evidence-Based Practice concepts.

-CAT Library: The EBP Program includes an online searchable Critically Appraised Topics (CATs) Library that provides evidence-based answers to common clinical problems.
+CAT Library: The EBP Program includes an online searchable, over 1000 Critically Appraised Topics (CATs) Library that provides evidence-based answers to common clinical problems.
 A component of the student’s education is writing and updating the online Critically Appraised Topics.
 This online evidence-based resource is open to the public and for practitioner continuing education credit.

-Facilities: The program offices and PubMed Learning Lab are located in Rooms 4.280R & 4.278R of the Dental School.
-The new PubMed Learning Lab is supported by our NIH R-25 Education Research Grant and the Dental Dean’s Critical Needs Fund.
+Facilities: The program offices and PubMed Learning Lab are located in Room 4.278R of the School of Dentistry.
+The PubMed Learning Lab is supported by our NIH R-25 Education Research Grant and the Dental Dean’s Critical Needs Fund.

-Funding and Resources: The EBP teaching program is state supported; however, a 4-year $648,000 NIH R-25 Education Research Grant supports the evaluation component of the program.
+Funding and Resources: The EBP teaching program is state supported; however, a 4-year $648,000 NIH R-25 Education Research Grant supported the evaluation component of the program.